webplatform/docs/guides/images_in_html/index.md

 [[Image:images-f.gif|CSS background examples]]
 Figure 4: Backgrounds with CSS.

 The different boxes are actually styled <code>&lt;h2&gt;</code> heading elements with some padding and borders applied through CSS to give us enough space to show the background image.
-If you check out the HTML file, you’ll see that each <code>&lt;h2&gt;</code> element has a unique <code>&lt;id&gt;</code> so each one can have a different CSS rule applied to it.
+If you check out the HTML file, you’ll see that each <code>&lt;h2&gt;</code> element has a unique <code>id</code> so each one can have a different CSS rule applied to it.
 The CSS for the first example is the following:

 <syntaxhighlight lang="css">background-image:url (ball.gif);</syntaxhighlight>

-You add the image with the <code>&lt;background-image&gt;</code> property and give it a URL in parenthesis to specify the image to be included.
+You add the image with the <code>background-image</code> property and give it a URL in parenthesis to specify the image to be included.
 By default, background images will be repeated both horizontally and vertically to fill up the whole element space.
-You can however define a different repetition with the <code>&lt;background-repeat&gt;</code> property:
+You can however define a different repetition with the <code>background-repeat</code> property:

 * Don’t repeat the image at all: <code>background-repeat:no-repeat;</code>
 * Just repeat the image horizontally: <code>background-repeat:repeat-x;</code>
 * Just repeat the image vertically: <code>background-repeat:repeat-y;</code>

 By default the background image (if not repeated) will be positioned at the top and left corner of the element.
-You can however use <code>&lt;background-position&gt;</code> to move the background image around.
-The easiest values to choose are <code>&lt;top&gt;</code>, <code>&lt;center&gt;</code>, and <code>&lt;bottom&gt;</code> for the vertical alignment and <code>&lt;left&gt;</code>, <code>&lt;center&gt;</code>, and <code>&lt;right&gt;</code> for the horizontal alignment.
+You can however use <code>background-position</code> to move the background image around.
+The easiest values to choose are <code>top</code>, <code>center</code>, and <code>bottom</code> for the vertical alignment and <code>left</code>, <code>center</code>, and <code>right</code> for the horizontal alignment.
 For example, to position the image on the bottom right you need to use
-<code>background-position:right bottom;</code>, while to center the image vertically and apply it to the right you would use
+<code>background-position:right bottom;</code>, while to center the image vertically and apply it to the right you would use <code>background-position:right center;</code>.
-<code>background-position:right center;</code>.

 By controlling the repetition and the position of background images and using clever images you can create a lot of stunning effects that were not possible before CSS, and by keeping the background definitions in a separate CSS file you make it very easy to change the look and feel of a whole site by changing some lines of code.
 This will all be covered later on.
 }}
 {{Notes_Section}}
 {{Compatibility_Section
 |Not_required=No
+|Imported_tables=
 |Desktop_rows={{Compatibility Table Desktop Row
 |Feature=<figcaption>
 |Chrome_supported=Yes